Let’s face it. We’ve all met a passive-aggressive coworker before.

 But why do they resort to this kind of behavior in the first place?

-Mainly because it’s much easier to avoid disagreements rather than directly confronting someone (say a manager), especially if there are stakes involved (a promotion or salary raise).
-Or they want to maintain the power balance when fate and skills are not in their favour.
+Mainly because it’s much easier to avoid disagreements than directly confronting someone (say a manager), especially if there are stakes like a promotion or salary raise.
+They might want to maintain the power balance when fate and skills are not in their favor.

 This doesn’t mean we can’t go through a passive-aggressive episode every now and then, like failing to attend a meeting or deliver a task on time.
 In fact, most of us do.
-It’s when these become an integral part of our workplace culture, sabotaging others and causing burnout, that a red flag should be raised.
+When these become an integral part of our workplace culture, sabotaging others and causing burnout, a red flag should be raised.

 To spot it, know that a genuine passive-aggressive coworker expresses their dissatisfaction by repeatedly:

 - Procrastinating and not doing their fair share of work

 - Spreading rumors

 - Shaming others in public

 - Being dismissive about suggestions

 And since passive-aggressive behavior comes in so many forms, you can’t confront them straightforwardly without being mistaken for the actual wrong-doer or slammed with an already made-up answer.